Thursday, April 24, 2025

 Is the Fishbone Diagram better than 5 Whys?

-How do you stop Fishbone sessions turning into opinions?
+How do you prevent Fishbone sessions turning into opinions?

-Bring complaint MI, real examples, and evidence.
+To prevent Fishbone sessions turning into opinions, bring complaint MI, real examples, and evidence to the table.
 Encourage teams to test assumptions, not just list them.
 The tool should surface causes to validate, not conclusions to agree on.

 How can I run this exercise without pulling the team off live cases?

-Use a 48 to 72 hour approach: give the template to small groups and let them contribute alongside casework, then run short review sessions to agree root causes and next actions.
+Run this exercise without pulling the team off live cases by using a 48 to 72-hour approach: give the template to small groups and let them contribute alongside casework, then run short review sessions to agree root causes and next actions.